 Please see below for the general information about the grants.
 If you cannot find what you are looking for, it might be useful to read our Frequently Asked Questions.

-• Applicants (supervisors) must be members of the Biochemical Society for at least 12 months prior to the closing date of the grants, working in a university or research institute.
+• Supervisors must be members of the Biochemical Society for at least 12 months prior to the closing date of the grants.

-• Applications must be made on behalf of and in association with a named student.
+• Applications must be made in association with a named student.
 Once an award has been offered it cannot be transferred to another student.

 • The student applicant would ideally be an undergraduate studying a degree course in biochemistry or a related molecular life science subject.